jrg94/personal-data/education/README.md

 Note: a lot of data is duplicated in this CSV.
 When I teach three times a semester, I am going to have the same College, University, and Department metrics.
 Rather than only list them under one section, I duplicated them to save myself headache later.

+## SEI Comments History

+The purpose of the [SEI comments history](sei-comments-history.csv) file is to track all of the comments I have ever received from students in the SEIs.
+The list below details the headers:

+- **Section ID**: a unique identifier linking back to a course in [teaching history](teaching-history.csv)
+- **Comment**: a comment made by a previous student